 STEP THREE: MOISTURISE DRY SKIN

-Moisturise dry, sensitive skin all over your body with a dollop of creamy Almond Milk & Honey Body Lotion and dry skin with our Shea Body Lotion.
-Our Shea Body Lotion is enriched with three times as much Community Trade shea butter.
+Moisturise dry, sensitive skin all over your body with a dollop of creamy Almond Milk & Honey Body Lotion.
+For dry skin, try our Shea Body Lotion, which is now made with three times as much Community Fair Trade shea butter.
 Find your perfect Body Butter for dry skin below.

 STEP FOUR: MOISTURISE DRY HANDS

 Keep hard-grating hands feeling soft, smooth and protected with our hydrating Hemp Hand Protector or Shea Hand Cream.
 For dry, sensitive skin, use Almond Milk & Honey Hand Cream.
-They’re lightweight and non-greasy so you can just smooth them on and rub your hands together whenever you feel like they need some quick hydration.
+Our hand creams are lightweight and non-greasy so you can just smooth them on and rub your hands together whenever you feel like they need some quick hydration.